HelpGiveThanks/HGTconfiguration/TGBpermissions.md

 1. [DEFAULT] Can toggle issue access between restricted and public
 ![alt 6 Can toggle issue access between restricted and public ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/6 Can toggle issue access between restricted and public.png)

-1. [changed] Can create issues, edit basic information on issues reported by the user and close/re-open them
+1. [DEFAULT] Can create issues, edit basic information on issues reported by the user and close/re-open them
 ![alt 7 Can create issues, edit basic information on issues reported by the user and close:re-open them ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7 Can create issues, edit basic information on issues reported by the user and close:re-open them.png)

    1. [DEFAULT] 7a Can create new issues